-The Hospitality and Tourism Management major prepares students to be professionals who can lead teams of people and effectively manage hospitality operations in a variety of segments such as lodging, foodservice, events, travel, and tourism.
+The Hospitality and Tourism Management major prepares students to be professionals who can lead teams of people and effectively manage hospitality operations in lodging, foodservice, events, travel, and tourism.
+Graduates hold a wide variety of positions such as hotel or restaurant managers or supervisors, event planners and specialists, sales coordinators or directors, digital marketing and social media coordinators, service managers, recruiters and human resource specialists, and flight attendants to name a few.
 Our students learn and develop leadership skills by completing coursework that increases knowledge of the industry, develops people management skills, and enhances problem-solving abilities while instilling a sense of responsibility and professionalism.
-The program also incorporates a required minor in Business Administration.
+The program incorporates a required minor in Business Administration.
 We offer the only four-year HTM program in North Dakota accredited by the Accreditation Commission for Programs in Hospitality Administration.
 HTM also offers a minor.

 Interior Design (ID)

 The Interior Design major is a professional program that prepares students for a career as an interior designer.
 Professional interior designers create functional, safe, and attractive interior environments, including those found in restaurants, hospitals, museums, shopping centers and homes.
 Successful designers know the theory and science of design, drawing and computer-aided design, safety regulations, and how to read construction drawings.
 Our program provides coursework and experiences that develop these skills and is accredited by the Council for Interior Design Accreditation (CIDA) and the National Association of Schools of Art and Design (NASAD).

 For more information about any of the programs, contact the department.
 We advise new students to contact the department prior to beginning their college work.